The DigitalOcean Control Panel

 You can resize the droplet RAM by first powering down the server and then selecting the RAM size that you prefer.
 This process only changes the RAM—the disk size remains the same.

-You can enable Backups to take automated, regular snapshots of your droplet during off peak hours.
+You can enable Backups when creating a droplet to take automated, regular snapshots of your droplet during off peak hours.

 Backups do not power down the server.

-Destroy can be used if you need to dispose of a droplet altogether.
+Destroy: Destroy can be used if you need to dispose of a droplet altogether.
 Once a server is destroyed, any data on the server that was not backed up is no longer available.
 However, data that was preserved in snapshots can be recalled as a server image when making a new server.
 Snapshots cost $0.05 per gigabyte per month, based on the amount of utilized space within the filesystem.

-In addition to the individual Server options, you can also make general account changes with control panel sidebar.
+In addition to the individual Server options, you can also make general account changes with control panel's top navigation.

 The Images section lets you view both the automated backups and the server snapshots you took, as well as take new snapshots of any of your servers.
 All of the images can then be used to replicate server settings on any fresh droplets you spin up.

 Located under the Settings (gear icon) section, SSH Keys allow you to log into your droplet from the machine of your choice without a password.
 In fact with SSH keys, you can eliminate the need for a password altogether.
 All of your SSH keys are displayed in the SSH keys section where you can add more keys or destroy existing ones.
-You can find information on how to generate SSH keys here
+You can find information on how to generate SSH keys here.

-Located under the Settings (gear icon) menu, the billing tab you can see you see all of your monthly invoices, view the history of your account, and edit your credit card information.
+Located under the Settings (gear icon) menu, the billing tab you will see all of your monthly invoices, view the history of your account, and edit your credit card information.

 If you have any issues with your droplets or account, you can use the support tab to contact DigitalOcean and get the situation resolved quickly.

-The DNS manager allows you to set up and maintain your domains.
-You can find more information here on setting up a hostname
+Under Networking, the DNS manager allows you to set up and maintain your domains.
+You can find more information here on setting up a hostname.

 Settings [the cog]